 There is an answer.

-ADVANCE grew out of the realization that, in addition to the valuable interventions provided throughout their education, many graduates with disabilities need more time and training to harness the social and intellectual maturity to succeed as an adult.
-ADVANCE was created as a direct response to the need for an outcome-based transition program for young men and women with autism, ADHD, anxiety, and other social differences that can be obstacles to achieving independence.
+The program grew out of the realization that, in addition to the valuable interventions provided throughout their education, many graduates with disabilities need more time and training to harness the social and intellectual maturity to succeed as an adult.
+The Young Adult Program was created as a direct response to the need for an outcome-based transition program for young men and women with autism, ADHD, anxiety, and other social differences that can be obstacles to achieving independence.
 With the vast resources of Houston and the experience of Gateway Academy’s transition and placement services, the seed was planted, and the program began to grow.

 Before we became a provider of an adult transition program, we were a consumer.
 We visited, conferred with, and referred to many different programs across the United States.
 This experience gave us the unique opportunity to understand the strengths and unique qualities of each of these programs.
 It gave us a perspective of how important the right “fit” was for the student achievement.